Millennium (song)

-"Millennium" is a song by English singer Robbie Williams from his second studio album, I've Been Expecting You (1998).
-On 7 September 1998, it was released as the first track from the album and became Williams' first single to top the UK Singles Chart.
-The song also received extensive airplay in the United States and Canada, where it was the lead single from Williams' 1999 compilation album, The Ego Has Landed.
+"Millennium" is a song by the English singer Robbie Williams, released as the first single from his second studio album, I've Been Expecting You, on 7 September 1998.
+"Millennium" interpolates "You Only Live Twice", the Nancy Sinatra theme from the 1967 James Bond film.
+"Millennium" was Williams's first solo single to top the UK singles chart and received extensive airplay in the United States and Canada, where it was the lead single from Williams' 1999 compilation album The Ego Has Landed.

-The song borrows heavily from the musical arrangement of John Barry's "You Only Live Twice", the title track of the 1967 James Bond film, said to be one of Williams' favourite James Bond movies.
-However, it is a re-recording in a slightly different key instead of a direct sample for reasons of cost.

 Recording and composing

-The song that would become "Millennium" started being written in 1997.
-Robbie Williams and producer Guy Chambers got along at Blah Street Studios in Hampshire, where Williams expressed the idea to do something based on James Bond.
-From that start, Chambers decided that he would sample "You Only Live Twice" by Nancy Sinatra, which featuring what he considered an "iconic intro" that "grabs you straight away", and that Williams wanted the addition of a hip-hop beat, which was achieved by speeding up the sample.
+"Millennium" started being written in 1997.
+Robbie Williams and producer Guy Chambers were at Blah Street Studios in Hampshire, where Williams expressed the idea to do something based on James Bond.
+Chambers sampled "You Only Live Twice" by Nancy Sinatra from the 1967 Bond film of the same name, which featuring what he considered an "iconic intro" that "grabs you straight away".
+Williams wanted the addition of a hip-hop beat, which was achieved by speeding up the sample.

 Chambers then created a simple bassline for the verses.
-When Williams' lyrics were mostly done, Chambers felt it lacked "an obvious title for the track", and suggested "Millennium" for being "both strong and topical", because as Chambers said in a retrospective review, "There was a lot of talk about the millennium back then, it’s a bit like the 'Brexit' word now".
-Then Chambers asked for a "football chant", which only had a melody before Williams came up with "come and have a go if you think you're hard enough'."
-The whole writing process took about four hours, and Chambers described "Millennium" as "the simplest song Robbie and I have ever written - only two chords.
+When Williams' lyrics were mostly done, Chambers felt it lacked "an obvious title for the track", and suggested "Millennium" for being "both strong and topical".
+Chambers said in a retrospective review, "There was a lot of talk about the millennium back then, it's a bit like the 'Brexit' word now".
+Chambers asked for a "football chant", which only had a melody before Williams came up with "come and have a go if you think you're hard enough", a phrase used by Melanie C during the 1997 Brit Awards and directed at Liam Gallagher, whom Williams was also feuding with.

+The whole writing process took about four hours.
+Chambers described "Millennium" as "the simplest song Robbie and I have ever written - only two chords.
 And it's written in D flat major, which is very unusual in pop music."

-Once co-producer Steve Power heard the demo, which already had a sample of they found potential for a single given it showed a different sound from Williams' debut album Life thru a Lens.
+Once co-producer Steve Power heard the demo they found potential for a single given it showed a different sound from Williams' debut album Life thru a Lens.
 As Power explained: "It had the more programming-based feel that we wanted to introduce on the second album in order to get away from the guitar-based feel of the first album, and it already had the chorus hook, the Bond theme sample, on the demo version, which I remember mixing before last Christmas."